 Martina has a lot of expertise in entertaining and animating audiences of all ages.
-Currently she is focussing on how to reach those who are isolated by the Covid-19 crisis – either by producing pre-recorded musical programmes or live via zoom or even in person – with strict adherence to all Covid-19 health and safety guidance.
+Currently she is focussing on how to reach those who are isolated by the Covid-19 crisis – either by producing pre-recorded musical programmes, live via zoom or even in person – with strict adherence to all Covid-19 health and safety guidance.

-Drawing on her experiences from working with companies and organisations, all sharing the aim of bringing the arts into unusual settings, especially health settings, Martina has developed a large repertoire, especially for elderly people, playing in hospital wards, nursing homes, sheltered housing and day centres, enabling her to reach out to the older people with her performance.
+Drawing on her experiences from workiCollaborating with companies and organisations, all sharing the aim of bringing the arts into unusual settings, especially health settings, Martina has developed a large repertoire, especially for elderly people, playing in hospital wards, nursing homes, sheltered housing and day centres, enabling her to reach out to the older people with her performance.